 Naturally, the treatment varies, depending on the underlying disease, intensity, and pain handling thresholds of the patient.
+Pain can also be relieved by using ice & heat packs.
+To view the limitless products of pain relieving products you can visit bodyice.com.
 Keep reading to learn more about pain management treatments and care.
-Research reveals that physical and emotional wellbeing have a profound impact on the experience and intensity of pain.
-Experts are increasingly exploring holistic and natural pain-alleviation methods that deploy sophisticated technologies to eliminate adverse side-effects associated with medications.
+Research reveals that physical and emotional well-being have a profound impact on the experience and intensity of pain.
+Experts are increasingly exploring holistic and natural pain-alleviation methods that deploy sophisticated technologies to eliminate adverse side effects associated with medications.
 In recent years, PEMF mat and far-infrared tools have dramatically risen in popularity for their pain-reducing benefits.
-These tools combine nature and technology to deliver targeted heat therapy that alleviates and eliminates pain overtime.
+These tools combine nature and technology to deliver targeted heat therapy that alleviates and eliminates pain over time.

 How Does Body Experience Pain?

 Pain is an intense and complicated protective mechanism triggered by the body to identify danger and harm.
 Surprisingly, it shields the human body from risks and perils.
 Then, why does it hurt so much?

 Two major nerves feature pain receptors to identify harm and caution the body.
 One nerve slowly relays messages to the brain, creating a dull and slow, throbbing sensation of pain.
 The other nerve quickly relays messages, creating a sharp and sudden feeling.
 Interestingly, the body has many other pain receptors to identify damage.